 Scholarships can be awarded to students to be applied toward any tuition owed on the student's account upon completion of all program requirements.
 Please ask for a scholarship application from our financial services office.
-These grants are deducted from each student's account upon completion of the program.
-If a student withdraws from the program they are no longer eligible for any in-house school Scholarships, they will not be counted as payments during the withdrawal calculation.
+If a student withdraws from the program they are no longer eligible for any school Scholarships, they will not be counted as payments during the withdrawal calculation.
 Scholarship applications must be submitted prior to signing enrollment agreement.